Høyanger Municipality: Geography

 The Sognefjorden (the largest fjord in Norway) runs through the center of the municipality.
-Høyanger is bordered to the north by the municipalities of Fjaler and Sunnfjord, to the east by Sogndal and Vik, to the south by Modalen and Masfjorden, and to the west by Gulen and Hyllestad.
+Høyanger Municipality is bordered to the north by Fjaler Municipality and Sunnfjord Municipality, to the east by Sogndal Municipality and Vik Municipality, to the south by Modalen Municipality and Masfjorden Municipality, and to the west by Gulen Municipality and Hyllestad Municipality.

-Høyanger municipality covers an area of about 1000 km2.
-Stølsheimen Nature Reserve was created in 1990 in Høyanger.
+Høyanger Municipality covers an area of about 1000 km2.
+Stølsheimen Nature Reserve was created in 1990 in Høyanger Municipality.
 Its 367 km2 area stretches from high mountaintops through fertile valleys and sweeps over steep meadows down to the fjord.
-Høyanger is perhaps best known for its mountain farms and lakes.
+Høyanger Municipality is perhaps best known for its mountain farms and lakes.
 From the village of Ortnevik there are marked footpaths up to Stølsheimen Park and from the village of Bjordal you may drive up the Stordal road to the summit at 730 m above sea level.
+The highest point in the municipality is the 1455.53 m tall unnamed mountain on the border with Sogndal Municipality.

 Economy

 Høyanger is a modern industrial community which has grown in pace with the principal employers being Hydro Aluminium and Høyanger Metallverk.
 Hydroelectricity has played a major role in the development of the area.
 In addition to manufacturing aluminium, Høyanger supports a varied range of light industry that is backed by retail and service trades.
 In the rural areas bordering the fjord, farming is the main source of livelihood.
 There are currently 115 traditional farms gårds in the municipality.
 Each traditional farms originally had one owner, but most of them have been divided up and sold off over the years, and so there are more than 115 farms in use today.